thijstriemstra/LcdMenu/docs/generator/index.md

 # Menu Generator ⚙

-Use this tool to generate menus for this library, you don't need to format it by yourself, just enter your desired *"white-spaced"* heirarchy (example below).
+Use this tool to generate menus for this library, you don't need to format it by yourself, just enter your desired *"white-spaced"* heirarchy like in the example below.
+Then copy the generated code to your favorite arduino editor.

 ```ruby
 Settings          # Level 0 - Sub menu (contains children and has no prefix)